technomancy/leiningen/README.md

 You can place any arbitrary defproject entries into a given profile and they will be merged into the project map when that profile is active.
-In addition to `project.clj`, profiles specified in `~/.lein/profiles.clj` will be available in all projects.
+In addition to `project.clj`, profiles specified in `~/.lein/profiles.clj` will be available in all projects, though those from `profiles.clj` will be overridden by profiles of the same name in the `project.clj` file.
+This is why the `:user` profile is separate from `:dev`; the latter is intended to be specified in the project itself.
+In order to avoid collisions, the project should never define a `:user` profile, nor should `profiles.clj` define a `:dev` profile.
+If you want to access dependencies during development time for any project place them in your `:user` profile.

 ```clj
 {:user {:plugins [[lein-swank "1.4.0"]
                   [lein-pprint "1.1.1"]]}}
 ```

-The difference between the profiles active by default is that the `:default` profile comes with Leiningen, while the `:dev` profile is meant to be specified in project.clj and the `:user` plugin goes in your `~/.lein/profiles.clj` file.

 Another use of profiles is to test against various sets of dependencies:

 ```clj